BabylooPro/BabylooPro/README.md

 # 💫 About Me:
-Primarily a BACKEND developer with experience in JavaScript, Node.js, C#, Python, Dart.<br>Also skilled in FRONTEND development using CSS, React.js, Flutter, Swift.<br><br>Uses tools to create custom scenarios in video games, such as with <br>Bohemia Interactive's games Arma or Dayz, utilizing SQF syntax or Enforce Script.<br>Also develops small games from scratch in Unity, <br>with 3D models created using Blender.
+Primarily a BACKEND developer with experience in "JavaScript", "Node.js", "C#", "Python", "Dart".<br>Also skilled in FRONTEND development using CSS, React.js, Flutter, Swift.<br><br>Uses tools to create custom scenarios in video games, such as with Bohemia Interactive's games "Arma" or "Dayz", <br> utilizing "SQF syntax" or "Enforce Script".
+Also develops small games from scratch in Unity, with 3D models created using Blender.

 # 💻 Tech Stack: